The People’s Republic of Bangladesh signed the Mine Ban Treaty on 7 May 1998, ratified on 6 September 2000, and became a State Party on 1 March 2001.

 Mines retained for research and training

-Bangladesh has retained 12,500 antipersonnel mines for research and training under Article 3 of the treaty, which is the second highest number among States Parties.
-The number of antipersonnel mines retained since Bangladesh’s initial Article 7 report in 2002 has remained unchanged.
-This indicates that mines are not being consumed during any training or research activities.
+Bangladesh has retained 12,050 antipersonnel mines for research and training under Article 3 of the treaty, which is the third highest number among States Parties.
+The number of antipersonnel mines retained since Bangladesh’s initial Article 7 report in 2002 has decreased only slightly from its original number of 12,500.
+This indicates that mines are rarely being consumed during any training or research activities.

 In its first mention in its Article 7 report in April 2003, Bangladesh stated that its implementation legislation was in its “final stage of preparation.”
 Mine Ban Treaty Article 7 Report, Form A, 29 April 2003.
 However, in subsequent Article 7 reports including the one from June 2010, it has simply repeated that “Necessary implementation measures are in progress.”
 Mine Ban Treaty Article 7 Report, Form A, 25 June 2010.